Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 The following shall apply when DDOT is planning to install new sidewalk:

-- DDOT shall provide notice to affected parties, the affected Advisory Neighborhood Commissions, and the Councilmembers of the affected Wards, prior to designing and constructing new sidewalks.
+- DDOT shall provide notice to affected parties, the affected Advisory Neighborhood Commissions, and the Councilmembers of the affected wards, before designing and constructing new sidewalks.

 - DDOT shall design sidewalks in a manner that preserves the health of existing trees wherever possible.